 National Student Loan Data System -account access for loan borrowers

 MyMoney.gov - This is the U. S. government's website dedicated to teaching all Americans the basics about financial education.
 The site provides important information designed to help make smart financial choices.

 SALT - SALT is a free, nonprofit-backed educational program that helps students through neutral advice, practical information, and interactive lessons.
 SALT helps students gain money knowledge for college and beyond, keeping them on the path to success.

 Watch and listen to an informative 5 minute FAFSA Overview.

-The 7 Easy Steps to the FAFSA; A Student's Guide to the 2014-2015 Free Application for Federal Student Aid Tutorial is a great reference that will talk you through the sections of the 2013-2014 FAFSA in clear and easy to understand steps.
+The 7 Easy Steps to the FAFSA; A student's guide to the 2015-2016 Free Application for Federal Student Aid guide is a great reference that will talk you through the sections of the 2013-2014 FAFSA in clear and easy to understand steps.